HenroRitchie/docker-node-red-nginx/README.md

 # docker-node-red-nginx
-A Node-Red multi-instance/multi-user setup built with Docker and NGINX as reverse proxy
+A Node-RED multi-instance/multi-user setup built with Docker and NGINX as reverse proxy
 ## Synopsis
-A requirement exist for a setup which is able to provide multi-user capability to Node-Red, specifically the Node-Red dashboard.
-As stated on the Node-Red Dashboard page:
+A requirement exist for a setup which is able to provide multi-user capability to Node-RED, specifically the Node-RED dashboard.
+As stated on the Node-RED Dashboard page:

 > Multiple Users
 > - This Dashboard does NOT support multiple individual users.
 It is a view of the status of the underlying Node-RED flow, which itself is single user.
 If the state of the flow changes then all clients will get notified of that change.